jamie-allen/cpu_caches/preso/presentation.md

 * AMD is exclusive
 	* Progressively more costly due to eviction
 	* Can hold more data
+	* Bulldozer uses "write through" from L1d back to L2
 * Intel is inclusive
 	* Can be better for inter-processor memory sharing